google-deepmind/pysc2/README.md

 Install of the game as normal from [Battle.net](https://battle.net).
 Even the [Starter Edition](http://battle.net/sc2/en/legacy-of-the-void/) will work.
 If you used the default install location PySC2 should find the latest binary.
-If you changed the install location, you'll need to set the `SC2PATH` environment variable with the correct location.
+If you changed the install location, you might need to set the `SC2PATH` environment variable with the correct location.

 PySC2 should work on MacOS and Windows systems running Python 2.7+ or 3.4+,